-Ties to Industry.
-Our close ties to the business community enrich the student experience in the Neeley School.
-Industry leaders provide input on the knowledge and skills that will give our graduates a competitive edge.
-The Neeley Speaker Series, sponsored by PriceWaterhouse Coopers, provides MBA students the opportunities to hear, in an informal setting, industry leaders speak about their careers and what is happening in their industries.
-After the presentation, there is an open forum with the speaker, in which students have the opportunity to query the executive on any matter.
-Following the question and answer segment, six MBA students have the opportunity to have a relaxed dinner with the guest speaker and a Partner from PriceWaterhouse Coopers at the Colonial Country Club.
+The Neeley School's close ties to the business community enrich the student experience inside and outside the classroom.
+Industry leaders provide input on the knowledge and skills that will give graduates a competitive edge.
+The Neeley Speaker Series, sponsored by PriceWaterhouseCoopers, provides MBA students multiple opportunities to hear industry leaders speak about their careers and what is happening in their industries.
+Following the presentations, students have the opportunity to engage the executive in a question-and-answer session.
+Subsequently, six MBA students enjoy dinner with the guest speaker and a partner from PriceWaterhouseCoopers.

-In the past two years, the Neeley Speaker Series included senior executives from The Alternate Board, Perot Systems, NBC/General Electric, FUNimation, Metatropia Institute, PepsiCo, American Airlines, Shakey's Pizza, Critical Technologies and Sabre.
-In 2008-09, speakers currently confirmed include the Former Chairman of the Board of Governors of the Certified Financial Planner Board of Standards.
+In the past four years, the Neeley Speakers Series has hosted senior executives from The Alternative Board, Perot Systems, NBC/General Electric, FUNimation, Metatropia Institute, PepsiCo, American Airlines, Shakey's Pizza, Critical Technologies, Diesslin & Associates, Sony Electronics, NCPA, Boyd Enterprises and Sabre.

-Starting in fall 2008, the MBA Program will be launching Neeley Confidential, an intimate and confidential forum where a small group of 2nd Year Full-time MBA students interact with host P.D.
-Shabay, recently retired Textron Bell executive, and his invited C-level executive guest.
-Discussion will focus on business topics and personal perspectives with respect to current business topics.
-MBA students will gain a unique perspective and understanding of the issues addressed by corporate leaders from the vantage point of those leaders.
-Likewise, the business leaders will also examine and challenge the thinking and thought processes of the MBA students.
+In Fall 2008, the MBA Program launched C-Level Confidential, an intimate and confidential forum where a small group of second-year, full-time MBA students interact with host P.D.
+Shabay, recently retired Textron Bell executive, and an invited C-level executive guest.
+Discussions focus on business topics and personal perspectives.
+MBA students gain a unique perspective and understanding of the issues addressed by corporate leaders from the vantage point of those leaders.
+Likewise, the business leaders also examine and challenge the thinking and thought processes of the MBA students.